umr-ds/bluera/README.md

 #### iOS

-If you want to built BlueRa for iOS, you have to launch the  `Runner.xcworkspace` in Xcode, select the Runner target and provide your Team ID under the Signing section to make sure, that Flutter uses the correct Signing identity.
+If you want to built BlueRa for iOS, you have to launch the  `Runner.xcworkspace` in Xcode, select the runner target and provide your Team ID under the signing section to make sure, that Flutter uses the correct signing identity.
 After that is done, you can close Xcode and proceed.